 - The studies described in the Systemic Approach to Transportation System Resilience section of this RIP draw upon climate data and research from the FHWA, the USACE, the NJ Climate Change Resource Center, and state agencies.
 Existing climate models such as the Sea, Lake, and Overland Surge from Hurricanes (SLOSH) model have also been used. - 4.
 Assess vulnerability.
-In order to assess vulnerability, practitioners will use the climate and extreme weather variables they developed to identify and evaluate the exposure, sensitivity, and adaptive capacity of an asset or a system to determine its vulnerability, and, typically, assign a level of risk of the climate impacts on the asset/system. - Probability and risk through analysis of the following: 1) criticality to the transportation system, 2) exposure to multiple climate change-related hazards across current and future time horizons, 3) vulnerability considering sensitivity and adaptive capacity, and/or 4) risk by considering the consequences of climate change impacts. - 5.
+In order to assess vulnerability, practitioners will use the climate and extreme weather variables they developed to identify and evaluate the exposure, sensitivity, and adaptive capacity of an asset or a system to determine its vulnerability, and, typically, assign a level of risk of the climate impacts on the asset/system. - The studies described in the Systemic Approach to Transportation System Resilience section of this RIP, those sponsored by the NJTPA and sponsored by others, assess vulnerability and risk through analysis of the following: 1) criticality to the transportation system, 2) exposure to multiple climate change-related hazards across current and future time horizons, 3) vulnerability considering sensitivity and adaptive capacity, and/or 4) risk by considering the consequences of climate change impacts. - 5.
 Identify, analyze, and prioritize adaptation options.
 Adaptation solutions can be natural, structural, or policy-based and can range from site-specific to regional.
 Two frameworks for adaptation development include multi-criteria analysis (MCA) and economic analysis.
 MCA involves comparing adaptation options across a range of qualitative and quantitative criteria.
-An economic analysis can help agencies evaluate and prioritize adaptation options by clarifying the potential long-term costs and benefits of alternative adaptation strategies. - Several studies described in the Systemic Approach to Transportation System Resilience section of this RIP have used resources such as the Resilient NJ Local Planning for Climate Change Toolkit.
-The Toolkit includes resources for integrating equity into each step of the planning process and a Local Action Matrix with almost 300 examples of adaptation actions.
+An economic analysis can help agencies evaluate and prioritize adaptation options by clarifying the potential long-term costs and benefits of alternative adaptation strategies. - Several studies described in the Systemic Approach to Transportation System Resilience section of this RIP have used resources such as the Resilient NJ Local Planning for Climate Change Toolkit.9 The Toolkit includes resources for integrating equity into each step of the planning process and a Local Action Matrix with almost 300 examples of adaptation actions.
 In addition, studies from the NJTPA's Transportation Improvement Program included in the Project List section of this RIP have been evaluated against the NJTPA's Project Prioritization Criteria10 and Additional Priority Factors criteria.